What is Machining: Definition, Types & Tools

 What is Machining?

-Machining involves shaping a piece of material to a final desired shape by removing material in a controlled manner.
+Machining is a process that involves shaping a piece of material to a final desired shape by removing material in a controlled manner.
 Since machining processes work by removing material, they are often termed as subtractive manufacturing processes, unike additive manufacturing, which involves controlled addition of material

 Machining processes can work on a large number of materials, including metals, plastics, wood, glass, and more.
 The workability of machining processes on this vast range gives these processes applications in numerous industries.